 *2: This list is part of the Product Specification document of Cotechino Modena PGI;

-Cotechino in poetry.
+Cotechino and poetry.

 The qualities of Cotechino are celebrated by the Modenese poet Tigrinto Bistonio in one of his works: ‘Gli Elogi del Porco’ (1761).
 The artist, mentioning the specialty, writes: